Oregon removes assisted suicide wait for gravely ill people

 SALEM, Ore.
-(AP) — The Oregon Senate sent the governor a measure Tuesday amending the state’s assisted suicide law by removing the waiting period for people who have less than 15 days to live.
+(AP) — The Oregon House sent the governor a measure Tuesday amending the state’s assisted suicide law by removing the waiting period for people who have less than 15 days to live.

 It’s a move that opponents say amounts to an expansion of Oregon’s Death with Dignity Act, arguing the measure removes critical safeguards in current law meant to ensure people are confident in their decision.

-Note: This story has been corrected to show the Oregon House, not Senate, passed the measure Tuesday.